-Once you have an account, you need to know the name of the company or its symbol (usually 2-5 letters that can be found using Google or Yahoo Finance, for example), how many shares you want to buy and whether you want to set the price at which you purchase the stocks or buy them at the market price.
+Once you have an account, you need to know the name of the company or its symbol (usually 2-5 letters that can be found using Google or Yahoo Finance, for example), how many shares you want to buy and whether you want to set the price at which you purchase the stocks, use dollar-cost averaging to purchase them over a period of time or buy them at the market price.

 If you determine you want to buy a stock at a particular price, it is called a limit order.
 The advantage of a limit order is you know exactly how much you will pay.
 The disadvantages of a limit order are:

 - You might pay more than you have to if the stock price is lower at the time you place your order.